HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Experimental Results, Analyses, and Discussion

 \subsection{Feature Visualization}

 We now investigate the hierarchical feature space we aimed to learn.
-We use t-distributed stochastic neighbor embedding (t-SNE~\cite{van2008visualizing}) to visualize the high-dimensional feature representations of HiRQA in a 2D space.
+We use t-distributed stochastic neighbor embedding (t-SNE) to visualize the high-dimensional feature representations of HiRQA in a 2D space.
 In Fig.~\ref{fig:TSNE}, we present t-SNE visualizations of distorted image embeddings from two datasets: LIVE and Koniq10K.
 For the LIVE dataset (Fig.~\ref{fig:TSNE}a), which contains synthetically distorted images, we visualize all distorted images colored by their ground truth Mean Opinion Scores (MOS).
 A clear quality gradient is observed where high- and low-quality images \underline{cluster separately}.
 This confirms that HiRQA learns a structured, quality-aware feature space, where perceptually similar images are placed closer together.

-For Koniq10K (Fig.~\ref{fig:TSNE}b), which comprises authentically distorted images, due to its large scale, we randomly sample $500$ high and low-quality images based on their ground truth MOS scores and assign binary labels.
-From the visualization, the \underline{two groups are distinguishable} in the learned space, highlighting HiRQA's ability to generalize to complex, in-the-wild distortions.
+For Koniq10K (Fig.~\ref{fig:TSNE}b), which comprises authentically distorted images, due to its large scale, we randomly sample $500$ high and low-quality images based on their ground truth MOS scores.
+A clear quality gradient is observed in the learned space, with high- and low-quality images occupying distinct regions and a \underline{smooth transition} across the quality spectrum.
+This highlights HiRQA's ability to generalize to complex authentic distortions.
 Together, these results confirm that HiRQA captures meaningful, hierarchical quality representations across both synthetic and authentic domains, aligning well with human visual perception.